Toa Payoh Town Park

-Toa Payoh Town Park is located at the junction of Lorong 2 Toa Payoh and Lorong 6 Toa Payoh.
+Toa Payoh Town Park is located at the junction of Lorong 2 Toa Payoh and Lorong 6 Toa Payoh in Singapore.
 Park size is 4.8 hectares.
+The Park is currently closed for six years as part of the redevelopment of the Toa Payoh Sports Hub.

 History

 The park, previously known as Toa Payoh Town Garden, was completed in 1973.
-Its main features are an observation tower and a landscaped pond with willowing trees.
+Its main features are an observation tower and a landscaped pond with willow trees.

 In the seventies, the town garden was a favored venue for outdoor wedding photography.

 The observation tower is now not open to the public and there has been no plans announced by the National Parks Board to reopen it (as of 1 September 2011).
 There is a fountain pool installed around the tower.

 The Toa Payoh Town Garden was partially closed in 1999 to make way for a temporary bus interchange.
 After the new Toa Payoh Bus Interchange at the HDB Hub was completed in June 2002, the temporary bus interchange was converted to a landscaped park.
 Toa Payoh Town Garden was subsequently renamed Toa Payoh Town Park.